qdrant/landing_page/qdrant-landing/content/documentation/integrations/cheshire-cat.md

 ## Cheshire Cat and Qdrant
 Cheshire Cat uses Qdrant as the default [Vector Memory](https://cheshire-cat-ai.github.io/docs/conceptual/memory/vector_memory/) for ingesting and retrieving documents.

-It uses:
-* memory based for testing
-* file based by default
-* container by settings two environment variables

 ```
 # Decide host and port for your Cat.
 Default will be localhost:1865
 CORE_HOST=localhost